 Controlled Foreign Company

-A company qualifies as a CFC in Australia if it satisfies any one of the following three “control tests”:
+A company is a CFC if it satisfies any one of the three control tests:

 Test 1: If five or fewer Australian residents, each with at least a 1% control interest, collectively hold or are entitled to acquire at least a 50% associate inclusive control interest in the foreign company.